albertvisser/probreg/readme.rst

 ProbReg
 =======

 ProbReg stands for Problem Registration, which is what this tool was originally developed for.
-It's actually a port of a mainframe application I built over twenty years ago after a co-worker's design, in which our team meant to keep track of various issues occurring with the applications we maintained.
-This was before we knew about issue trackers and such (probably because there wasn't much on the market - we're talking the Information Era's Iron Age here).

-This application was initially built using Python with wxPython for the GUI bit and ElementTree XML processing for the data handling bit.

-To make it work for Python 3 I had to switch to PyQt.
-This posed a bit of a challenge as I couldn't find a way to stop a page from advancing to another the way I had in the wxPython version, so instead I made the tabs inaccessible when appropriate.

-This difference is deliberately kept intact now that I've also made a wxPhoenix version.

-In the mean time I made a web version using the Django framework (see `ActieReg </albertvisser/actiereg/>`_), switching to Sqlite for the data handling and adding some user management.

-It felt appropriate to adapt this program to work with the same data as the Django version, and have the same functionality.
-So there are also slight differences between the XML and the SQL version.
+We fixed problems in the nightly batch runs on the mainframe and registered them in this tool so we could research them when a similar problem occurred.

+I tried to turn it into something that could be used as a tool for bug-tracking and new developments to make my life easier when I maintained an application for migrating mainframe JCL.
+And then I couldn't keep myself from trying to develop it further.

+Similar to other projects of mine there is the possibilty to switch out the GUI toolkit the application uses and also the data backend; though the application's behaviour is slightly different related to which backend is used: the Django version has user support and the Mongo version has lesser panels.

 Usage
 -----

-Call ``start.py`` from the top directory.
+Call ``start.py`` from the top directory to start the application.

 Use a filename or an empty string as first argument to indicate you want the xml version.

-Use a known project name or literal `sql` to use the Django/SQL version.
+Use a known project name (registered in the Actiereg application) or literal `sql` to use the Django/SQL version.

+Use `mongo` or `mongodb` to start the version with only 3 tabs.
+It uses a single database, so no file- or project name needed.

 Requirements
 ------------

-- Python (including ElementTree, and Sqlite for the sql version)
+- Python (including ElementTree for the XML version and Sqlite for the SQL/Django version)
 - wxPython or PyQt for the GUI part
-- the XML version currently requires ElementTree from the stdlib, the Django/SQL version won't work without installing the ActieReg project, since it uses its components (not just Django itself)
+- the Django/SQL version won't work without Django but also not without installing my `ActieReg <https://github.com/albertvisser/actiereg/>`_ project, since it uses its components
-- PocketPyGUI for a PocketPC version (actually discontinued)
+- the MongoDB version needs MongoDB and PyMongo to work